cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 # IFC2Tileset Agent

 ## Description
-This agent processes an IFC file into the [3D Tiles Next](https://github.com/CesiumGS/3d-tiles/tree/main/next) specifications for visualisation in Cesium.
-It assumes that the IFC model has been preprocessed according to the [Tips for BIM processing](#4-tips-for-bim-processing) section.
-Tilesets will be generated in the output `data` directory.
+This agent queries and processes the IFC data stored on a knowledge graph into the [3D Tiles Next](https://github.com/CesiumGS/3d-tiles/tree/main/next) specifications for visualisation in Cesium.
+Before running this agent, the IFC model **MUST** be instantiated with the [Ifc2OntoBim agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/Ifc2OntoBIMAgent).
+Please ensure that the IFC model has been preprocessed according to the [Tips for BIM processing](#4-tips-for-bim-processing) section.
+Tilesets and their geometry (`gltf`/`glb`) files will be generated in the output `data` directory.

-A brief description of its workflow can be found below:
+A brief description of the workflow can be found below:
+1. Instantiate the semantic and geometry data in IFC models using the [Ifc2OntoBim agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/Ifc2OntoBIMAgent).
+2. Queries for the metadata (IFC uid, asset name, data IRI) of relevant assets from a specified endpoint.
-1. The geometries in the IFC file are split based on their individual assets.
-These are converted into glTF models that are stored locally.
+3. Split the geometries in the IFC model based on these metadata into their individual assets.* These are then converted into glTF models that are stored locally.
-2. During the splitting process, a mapping dictionary is generated that links the asset file names to their UID and names.
-3. THREE 3D Tilesets are generated for the building, solar panels, and sewerage network (if they exist).
-The mapping dictionary supplements the tileset with asset information (if any).
+4. 3D Tilesets are generated for the building, solar panels, and sewerage network (if they exist).
+The building tileset are supplemented with the queried asset metadata (if any).

+**At the moment, this agent is unable to process the geometry data queried from the knowledge graph, and will require the same IFC model file as an input to create the geometry files.*

 # Instructions
 ## 1. Building the agent
 The agent is designed for deployment on [Docker](#12-docker-deployment).
 Although it can be deployed on a [local development environment](#11-python-virtual-environment-and-required-packages), this is not the recommended setup.

 ### 1.1 Python virtual environment and required packages:
 A brief explanation of the initial steps for local deployment has been included to highlight the three key dependencies.
-Local deployment of the agent on the `gunicorn` server and its usage is out of this document's scope.
+Local deployment of the agent on the `gunicorn` or other servers and its usage is out of this document's scope.

 1) Open `cmd` terminal and navigate into this folder (referred to as `<root>` in the following)